akshaydhayal/Seahorse-Token-Program/README.md

 ## Getting started with Seahorse
 We initialize Seahorse Project using command `seahorse init token_program`.
 This will create a project directory with multiple files which is mostly similar to anchor projects, just will write our seahorse program in `token_program/programs_py/token_program.py`

+## Involved Accounts
+There are 2 types of accounts involved here, which are **TokenMint** and **TokenAccount**.
+The Manager is responsible for creating the Lottery and its parameters like lottery price and calling the random winner from all lottery buyers.
+On the other hand, Users are the people who are buying the lottery.

+## Program Instructions
+We have 4 functions/instructions in this Program.
+Let's understand all the different Program instructions one by one.

+### 1. initTokenMint
+When someone wants to create a new token, we have to use something create-token function to initialize a new Mint Account. `initTokenMint` is the function where we create our TokenMint Accounts.
+TokenMint account contains the following informations: `mint-authority` which is a public-key (pubkey) authorized to mint this token,the number of `decimals` of the token etc. This account stores general information about the token and who has permissions over it.
+Observe that there is no data about token holdings of particular individuals.
+These are stored in Token Accounts.